 WARNING: The unsolicited phone call or pop-up message warning you of problems with your computer was likely a scam.

-The tech support scam is yet another way fraudsters are trying to gain access to your computer, money—or both.
+Tech support scams are yet another way fraudsters try to gain access to your computer, money or both.

-“Unfortunately, there have been several members who have fallen victim to these types of scams,” says Kelly Liddle, fraud specialist at Dupaco Community Credit Union’s Pennsylvania Avenue branch in Dubuque, Iowa.
+“Unfortunately, there have been several members who have fallen victim to these types of scams,” said Jill Gogel, assistant vice president, fraud services at Dupaco Community Credit Union.

-Scammers call and claim to be computer techs associated with companies like Microsoft or Apple, or they send pop-up messages warning about non-existent computer problems, according to the Federal Trade Commission.
+Scammers call and claim to be a computer tech from a company like Microsoft or Apple.
+Or, they send pop-up messages warning about non-existent computer problems, according to the Federal Trade Commission.

-“Often, we are seeing a member’s computer being infected with a virus, which ultimately gives the fraudster access to their accounts,” Liddle says.
+“Often, we see a member’s computer being infected with a virus, which ultimately gives the fraudster access to their accounts,” Gogel said.

-“I cannot stress enough to always, always, always be suspicious when ‘overpayment’ or a ‘refund’ is stated,” Liddle says.
+“I cannot stress enough to always, always, always be suspicious when they say, ‘overpayment’ or ‘refund,’” Gogel said.
 “Requests to return funds in the form of gift cards should be a major red flag.”

 How to protect yourself

-Watch for red flags and follow these steps to protect yourself from scams like these:
+Watch for red flags and follow these steps to protect yourself from tech support scams:

 - Keep your computer and virus software up to date.